domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 - Toggle button visibility and position.
   - Change visibility behaviour of toggle button.
 Before was always visible
   - change position with style
+- Toggle button custom.
+  - Create your own button and place where you prefer to toggle keyboard open close

 ##### Changelog 16.0.0